andreabradpitto/Experimental-robotics-laboratory/README.md

 # Andrea Pitto's Experimental robotics laboratory exercises
-This is the repository for all the exercises I have performed of the Robotics engineering class "Experimental robotics laboratory" 2020/2021, held in the University of Genoa
+This is the repository for all the exercises and assignments I have performed relative to the Robotics engineering class "Experimental robotics laboratory" 2020/2021, held in the University of Genoa

 ## Instructions